maurosampietro/UltraMapper.CommandLine/README.md

 }
 ````

-The above example shows a few features:
+The above example shows a few basic features to start with:

+   - How to parse arguments:

+     ```C#
+     T parsedArgs = CommandLine.Instance.Parse<T>( args );
+     ```

+     The line of code above does all the job.
+     The generic argument _T_ is your 'commands class'.
+     In your 'commands class' you define all of the operation you want to support at commandline level.

    - The basic syntax:
         - Use _--_ <b>double dashes</b> to call a method or set a property defined in your commands class
         - Use _()_ <b>round brackets</b> to provide values to a <b>complex type</b>